 Coffee tends to be slightly acidic and is therefore good for acid-loving plants such as hydrangeas, as well as nutrient-hungry plants like roses.

-Coffee grounds are one of many materials said to repel slugs and can be used around favourite slug plants such as hostas, though results are not guaranteed.
+Coffee grounds are one of many materials said to repel slugs and can be used around their favourite plants such as hostas, though results are not guaranteed.

 Which plants do not like used coffee grounds?